sysco-middleware/SRE-Kubernetes/0.bootstrap/README.md

 You can use the `Dockerfile`to build a container with all required softwares installed or install all the softwares on your system manually

-If using `Dockerfile`, you can mount the working directory to contianer and work on it
+If using `Dockerfile`, you can mount the working directory to container and work on it

 ```bash
 docker build -t azure-sre .